 For more than a decade at UC Irvine, talented and diverse groups of faculty representing six Schools (Biological Sciences, Medicine, Engineering, Social Sciences, Social Ecology and Claire Trevor School of the Arts) have centered their research on physical activity.
 From discoveries of fundamental biological/physiological processes to development of innovative approaches in rehabilitation medicine, these faculty, their postdoctoral fellows, graduate students and undergraduates, have formed core groups broadly interested in the fields associated with exercise, sport sciences and rehabilitation.

-The EMSSI integrates these groups under a single organizational entity and coordinates and promotes activities on the UCI campus to enhance basic and translational research, to accelerate development of innovative technologies, provide services to the community, and encourage clinical activities.
-The educational component is made up of a newly approved undergraduate major in Exercise Sciences starting Fall Quarter 2014, and an interdepartmental graduate program in Exercise Medicine and Rehabilitation that is currently being developed.
+The CEMSS integrates these groups under a single organizational entity and coordinates and promotes activities on the UCI campus to enhance basic and translational research, to accelerate development of innovative technologies, provide services to the community, and encourage clinical activities.
+The educational component is made up of an undergraduate major in Exercise Sciences launched Fall 2014.
+Graduate programs are currently being developed.

-The EMSSI achieves this integration by organizing various units and groups on campus into cores (Figure 1).
-These include Behavioral Sciences, Clinical Applications, Genomics and Basic Sciences, Translational Medicine/Technology Development, and Education.
-In addition, EMSSI will interact with Intercollegiate Athletics (ICA), providing educational and research opportunities for our student athletes.
+In addition, CEMSS interacts with Intercollegiate Athletics (ICA), providing educational and research opportunities for our student athletes.
 It is worth noting that the 2010 Knight Commission Report entitled “Restoring the Balance” states that collegiate athletic programs should be: “…make academic values a priority and treating college athletes as students first and foremost—not as professionals.”
-The EMSSI fully integrates ICA and provides unique integration and interactions consistent with the Knight Commission Report and is an example of how Division I athletics can be fully integrated with academic/research programs.
+The CEMSS fully integrates ICA and provides unique integration and interactions consistent with the Knight Commission Report and is an example of how Division I athletics can be fully integrated with academic/research programs.